iyzhang/www/_posts/2022-08-15-datacenter-hardware.md

 ### Demikernel and Kernel-bypass For All
 Kernel-bypass is the classic example of offloading a common workload to hardware.
-Every application goes through the OS kernel, therefore it makes an excellent target for baking into hardware.
+Every I/O operation goes through the OS kernel, therefore kernel-bypass I/O hardware offloads the OS features needed to safely let applications perform I/O from user-space.
 While kernel-bypass has been around for a long time, it has never been as urgently needed as now.
 Unfortunately, as a research community, we've put very little thought into how to make kernel-bypass actually usable